 Visitors entering a wake house will be met by a close family member.
 After offering their condolences they are then taken into the room where the deceased is laid out.
 They will then go to the coffin and stand for a few minutes paying their respects or saying a prayer.
 They will then be taken into the other room and offered refreshments.

 Depending on religion the rosary is said twice a day with everyone in the house present to say the responses.
 There is a special rosary for the dead and is traditionally prayed around midnight before the visitors leave.

 The Funeral Procession

-A wake can last for a few days to allow people to come from afar to pay their respects and to say good-bye.
-It will end when the body is taken out of the house for the last time and moved to the local Church.
+A wake can last for a few days to allow people to come from afar to pay their respects and say their good-bye.
+The wake comes to an end when the body is removed from the house and transferred to the local Church.

-On the day of the funeral the coffin is carried by 6 males, usually family or very close friends.
+On the day of the funeral, the coffin is carried by 6 pallbearers, usually family or very close friends.
 A Hearse leads the procession to the Church with family & friends following behind the males carrying the coffin.
-The funeral mass is usually in duration of 45 minutes with priest and loved ones speaking about achievement made by the departed.
+The service lasts approx 45 minutes with the priest and loved ones speaking about the achievements made by the departed.
 Again, the coffin is carried by family & friends to the cemetery.
 If the procession is to pass the house of the departed it will stop as a mark of respect.
 People passing by will also stop, allowing the funeral procession to pass ahead as a sign of respect for the deceased.

-Are there Cremations in Ireland?
+Are there cremations in Ireland?